kineticstoolkit/kineticstoolkit/doc/index.rst

   calculation for analysing spatiotemporal and kinetic parameters of wheelchair propulsion.

-You can however ask your questions and submit bugs or feature requests on `ktk's github issue tracker`_.
-Please keep in mind that I develop ktk mainly for my lab and I have limited resources for troubleshooting, but if I can answer, I'll do.
+You can ask your questions and submit bugs or feature requests on `ktk's github issue tracker`_.
+However, please keep in mind that I develop Kinetics Toolkit primarily for my lab and I have limited resources for troubleshooting.
+But if I can answer, I'll do.

 .. _`ktk's github issue tracker`: https://github.com/felixchenier/kineticstoolkit/issues